 After completing his general surgical residency at St. Luke’s-Roosevelt Hospital Center, Dr. Scott Belsley completed concurrent fellowships in robotic surgery as well as advanced laparoscopy and bariatric surgery.
 He has continued to practice at these same hospitals appreciating their evolution into Mt.
 Sinai Morningside and Mount Sinai West.
 Over his fifteen years of practice, his clinical practice has evolved to concentrate on both sub-specialties.
 One common denominator in these two sub-specialties is that they involve the intestinal foregut.
 Dr. Belsley has become a recognized expert in the surgical treatment of diseases of the gastroesophageal junction and the esophagus.
-His collaboration with thoracic surgeons at Mount Sinai West and Mount Sinai St. Luke’s has resulted in the development of an inter-disciplinary team that concentrates on robotic approaches to neoplastic and non-neoplastic disease processes of the thoracic esophagus and mediastinum.

 In addition to his clinical research projects, Dr. Belsley has pioneered new surgical techniques and applications for robotic surgery.
-He routinely collaborates with thoracic and oncological surgeons to expand the use of minimally invasive robotic surgery, with and without the additional of new facilitating technologies.
+He routinely collaborates with oncological surgeons to expand the use of minimally invasive robotic surgery, with and without the additional of new facilitating technologies.
 He continues to be involved in the development of cutting edge advances in minimally invasive surgery to expand current treatment practice and improve patient safety profiles for high risk procedures.

 An important overriding theme in all his work—clinical and academic—is that of collaboration.
 Dr. Belsley regularly work closely with colleagues in medicine and in other academic specialties to advance patient care.
 Being part of an institution such as the Mount Sinai Health System facilitates the spirit of collaboration that is so important to his work and enhances the quality of care he and his colleagues can offer patients in the system.